And greetings to you, thrill seekers and music lovers, conversationalists all across the fruited plain.

 No, he didn't.

-Um I may I uh I can't really talk about specific uh of that interview because it's under grand jury secrecy, and unlike Ronnie Earl, I'm going to adhere to that agreement.
+I can't really talk about specific of that interview because it's under grand jury secrecy.

-But uh suffice it to say, I misspoke one sentence, one sentence, and they have based all of this on one sentence.
+But suffice it to say, I misspoke one sentence, one sentence, and they have based all of this on one sentence.

-And that basically they think that uh before the check was cut and sent to the Republican National Committee, I approved that check, which is totally false.
+And that basically they think that before the check was cut and sent to the Republican National Committee, I approved that check, which is totally false.

 Well, that's the thing.

-I I read last week, I've read so much about this, and I hope I'm not confused on this, but it's it it seems to me somebody was writing in your defense, I don't remember who it was, but they said why would you go through this circuitous process?
+I read last week, I've read so much about this, and I hope I'm not confused on this, but it seems to me somebody was writing in your defense.

-We're talking two thousand two and in previous years.
+We're talking 2002 and in previous years.

 Is that right?

-That's right, but all they want is to indict me.
+But all they want is to indict me.

 It made me wonder what the Democrats' response would have been had the House managers been making a movie of their actions during the impeachment of President Clinton.